 Start by adding heavy cream, whole milk, garlic salt, dried thyme, and freshly ground pepper to a large pot or Dutch Oven then stir to combine.

 Next peel then slice Yukon Gold Potatoes 1/8″ thick.
-Here’s the mandoline I use – we’ve owned it for 10+ years which really says something about its durablity!
+Here’s the mandoline I use – we’ve owned it for 10+ years which really says something about its durability!

 I recommend you peel then slice each potato one at a time so you can add the slices right into the pot to prevent browning.

-Once all the potatoes have been peeled then sliced, put the pot over high heat then bring to a bubble, stirring occasionally.
-Once bubbling, cook for 1 minute, and then remove the pot from the heat and cool slightly, about 10 minutes (just enough to where you’re not going to seriously hurt yourself if you spill hot cream and potatoes!)
+Once all the potatoes have been peeled then sliced, put the pot over high heat then bring to a simmer, stirring occasionally.
+Once simmering, cook for 1 minute, and then remove the pot from the heat and cool slightly, about 10 minutes (just enough to where you’re not going to seriously hurt yourself if you spill hot cream and potatoes!)

 Use a slotted spoon to scoop 1/3 of the potatoes into a 9×13″ baking dish, spread into an even layer, then sprinkle freshly grated gruyere cheese on top.
 Scoop another 1/3 of the potatoes on top, followed by more cheese.

 For the final layer, scoop the last of the potatoes into the dish then drizzle the remaining cream sauce from the pot evenly on top.
 Finish with a little more grated gruyere then place a nonstick sprayed piece of foil on top.

 Bake covered for 40 minutes at 375 degrees then carefully remove the foil and bake for 25-30 more minutes or until a knife can be inserted into the potatoes very easily.
 You can give it a blast from the broiler for a minute or two if you want to brown the top even more.